PegliOne/Project-0-Tic-Tac-Toe-Game/README.md

 * Game-info text does not transition gradually
 * Game can't distinguish different users, so the same computer can be used to play multiple moves.
 Please play honestly!
 * Both players need to hit restart once the game is won.
 One player's restart won't automatically apply to the other
-* DON'T LET EITHER PLAYER SYMBOL INPUT GO BLANK.
-It will crash the game.

 ## Technologies Used
 * HTML, CSS and JavaScript